cubetech/sysadmin.simple-ftp-backup/README.md

 ----------------

 A simple Ruby script to back up MySQL databases, MongoDB databases, full directories, and groups of single files to any FTP host.
+It's a "handsoff" script, the most is done for you.

+**Features**

+* Database backup (MySQL, MongoDB)
+* Directory backup
+* Subdirectories backup
+* File backup
+* Split files
+* Set compression rate
+* FTP error catching
+* Days of archive cleanup
+* Backups ordered in buckets and daily folders

 **Steps for using:**